In Denmark, students get paid to go to school by their own government.

 There are grants for students who are hoping to become a teacher, grants for students who are interested in in-demand science and math subjects, grants exclusive to a specific university department, and more.

-The amount you can get vary between funding you’ve chosen to apply for.
+The amount you can get paid to go to school varies between funding you’ve chosen to apply for.

 Scholarships and grants can give you as low as $1,000 to over $35,000 each year with an average of $5,000.